 One of interesting functions of the web cloud service "Autodesk 360" is the internet viewer of CAD models stored in in the web cloud repository (the original "QuickShare" technology).
-Your 3D models from Autodesk CAD applications can be explored interactively inside a web browser on a desktop PC (or even on a mobile tablet device - with Autodesk 360 Mobile), without installing any plug-in module for the browser.
+Your 3D models from Autodesk CAD applications (and in other supported CAD formats) can be explored interactively inside a web browser on a desktop PC (or even on a mobile tablet device - with Autodesk 360 Mobile), without installing any plug-in module for the browser.
 Please note that working interactively on a larger 3D model raises performance demands on the client computer.

 And while you can optionally set your documents stored in Autodesk 360 as public documents, this mechanism can be also used for publishing 3D models of your products or projects on your public web pages and in your web catalogs.

 Besides viewing graphics of the model, you can also use the Properties button in the viewer to access published information about the model/project (version, author, date), but first of all to access information about the individual elements of the model (part material, roof area, wall material) - just mouse-select the element in the viewer (try e.g. the roof of the house in the sample below).

 Viewing WebGL/HTML5 models in 3D is supported in the latest versions of some web browsers (and with a graphics card not blocking WebGL) - Google Chrome, Firefox 5.0 and higher (resp.
 Mozilla), Safari 5 and higher.

 If your Google Chrome browser doesn't show 3D content, your graphics card is probably not considered "3D capable" by Chrome.
 You can persuade him manually.
 Go to the address

 about:flags or chrome://flags/ and then click on the field "Override software rendering list" (activate); on the bottom the click "Restart".
 Also check the option "Disable WebGL".
 A similar problem in Firefox is solved in the tip 8077.